 Sprain refers to damage or tearing of ligaments or a joint capsule.
 Strain refers to damage or tearing of a muscle.

 When excessive force is applied to a joint, the ligaments that hold the bones together may be torn or damaged.
 This results in a sprain, and its seriousness depends on how badly the ligaments are torn.
-Any joint can be sprained, but the most frequently injured joints are the ankle, knee, and finger.
+Any ligament can be sprained, but the most frequently injured ligaments are at the ankle, knee, and finger joints.

 Children under age eight are less likely to have sprains than are older people.
-Childrens' ligaments are tighter, and their bones are more apt to break before a ligament tears.
+Children's ligaments are tighter, and their bones are more apt to break before a ligament tears.
 People who are active in sports suffer more strains and sprains than less active people.
 Repeated sprains in the same joint make the joint less stable and more prone to future sprains.
+Muscle strains are also more likely to occur in muscles that have been previously injured.